GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 simple (relatively flat) HTML structure.
 Things get a bit more involved though when events are traveling (or propagating) through a hierarchy of elements.
 This is typically when developers reach for `stopPropagation()` and/or `preventDefault()` to solve the problems they're experiencing.
-If you've ever thought to yourself "I'll just try `preventDefault()` and if that doens't work I'll try `stopPropagation()` and if that doesn't work, I'll try both," then this article is for you!
+If you've ever thought to yourself "I'll just try `preventDefault()` and if that doesn't work I'll try `stopPropagation()` and if that doesn't work, I'll try both," then this article is for you!
 I will explain exactly what each method does, when to use which one, and provide you with a variety of working examples for you to explore.
 My goal is to end your confusion once and for all.